-The classic viewpoint for the famous Alishan sunrise over a sea of clouds is the platform at Zhushan (2451m), where you can expect a mass of noisy people shivering in the dark while they wait for what is often not even a good or visible sunrise.
+The classic viewpoint for the famous Alishan sunrise over a sea of clouds is the Chushan (Zhushan) Sunrise Observation Platform at Chushan Station (Zhushan Station/祝山車站, 2451m), where you can expect a mass of noisy people shivering in the dark for the sunrise.

-To get there, you can ride the Alishan Forest Railway from Alishan Station to the terminal Zhushan station, with several departures before sunrise every morning (book your ticket at the station the day before).
+To get there, you can ride the Alishan Forest Railway from Alishan Station to the terminal Chushan station, with several departures before sunrise every morning (book your ticket online or at the station the day before (1 to 4:30) or on the day of sunrise, 30 min before departure).
 You can also walk there if you know the way (see more on that below).